 The policies aim to reduce stormwater quantity and to improve water quality.
-To address quantity, fifteen regional stormwater detention basins have been proposed for implementation (See Figure 15 in the Appendix).
+To address quantity, fifteen regional stormwater detention basins have been proposed for implementation (see PCWP plan update and map in the appendix).
 Additionally, PCWP members are requiring a no net increase in runoff from the 2-year storms.